OpenSourceVITB/RecruitmentWebApp/README.md

 To explore the functionality and contribute to the development of this web app, follow the steps below:

-1. Installation: Clone this repository and install the required dependencies using pip install -r requirements.txt.
+1. Installation: Clone this repository and install the required dependencies using `pip install -r requirements.txt`.
-2. Run the App: Execute flask --app main run to launch the web app locally.
+2. Run the App: Execute `flask --app main run` to launch the web app locally.
 3. Contribution: Check out our [Contribution Guidelines](./CONTRIBUTING.md) if you're interested in contributing to the project.

 ## Community Guidelines